rootwork/rootwork.org/hugo/content/blog/2014-03-15/index.md

 ### Online advocacy and community organizing

-My background is in community organizing and social movement theory, and that’s what I’d like to talk a little bit about today.
+My background is in community organizing and social movement theory, and that's what I'd like to talk a little bit about today.

 ![Strategy](2014004-ntc-b-0031280.jpg ' ')

-In popular culture, we have two stories we usually tell about social change — two lenses in which we view advocacy and activism.
+In popular culture, we have two stories we usually tell about social change -- two lenses in which we view advocacy and activism.

 ![Charisma](2014004-ntc-b-0041280.jpg ' ')